-At minimum, the gasoline you use should meet the specifications of ASTM D4814 in the U.S.A. and CGSB3.5-M93 in Canada.
+At minimum, the gasoline you use should meet the specifications of ASTM D4814 in the U.S.A..

-▶ Flex-fuel engine
+Flex-fuel engine

 You must only use unleaded gasoline in your vehicle, E85, or a blend of the two fuels.

 Unleaded gasoline (Octane rating 87 [Research Octane Number 91] or higher), E85, or a blend of these two fuels is required for optimum engine performance.